bjornCarell/js-the-wierd-parts/object-oriented-js/code/everything-is-an-object/text.md

 Everything is an Object (or a Primitive)

-We know this, because anything that is not a primitive; basic object, function,array etc, the all have a protoype.
+We know this, because anything that is not a primitive; basic object, function,array etc, they all have a protoype.
 Except for the base object in JavaScript.

 The base object is the last link the chain.
 This is where the prototype